 Our gift shop features a wide range of souvenirs and gifts to suit all ages and tastes.
 Find gifts for special occasions, birthdays, baptisms and weddings, plus a range of Bibles, Devotional and Prayer books for adults and children.
-Major credit cards, cash and checks are accepted.
-Gift certificates available!
+Major credit cards and checks are accepted.
+Gift certificates are available!

 St. Martin’s Gift Shoppe is located in the Welcome Center.